-The Barbecue Summer Camp, co-hosted by Foodways Texas and the Meat Science Program of the Department of Animal Science at Texas A&M University, was held on Friday, June 7th through Sunday, June 9th, 2019.
-The camp is coordinated by meat science educators, Davey Griffin, Ray Riley, and Jeff Savell, and activities were held at the Rosenthal Meat Center and O.D.
-Butler Animal Science Teaching, Research, and Extension Complex.
-This was the tenth Barbecue Summer Camp with the first one held in 2011, two held in 2016, and because of COVID-19 restrictions, none was held in 2020.
+The Barbecue Summer Camp, co-hosted by Foodways Texas and the Meat Science Program of the Department of Animal Science at Texas A&M University, was held on Friday, June 4th through Sunday, June 6th, 2021.
+The camp is coordinated by meat science educators, Davey Griffin, Ray Riley, and Jeff Savell, and activities were held at the Rosenthal Meat Center and the Hildebrand Equine Complex on the campus of Texas A&M University.
+This was the 11th Barbecue Summer Camp with the first one held in 2011, two held in 2016, and because of COVID-19 restrictions, none was held in 2020.
 It was so good host the camp with so many activities on hold during the past 14 months or so.

 Introductions to Barbecue Summer Camp

 On Friday morning, Marvin Bendele of Foodways Texas and Jeff Savell, meat science professor at Texas A&M University welcomed about 50 participants to the camp.
 Valuable helpers who were introduced later included a number of grad and undergraduate students and others who were vital to the success of the camp.
 Texas A&M University grad students who helped with the camp were Sydni Borders, Ayleen Gonzalez, Becca Kemp, Lilly Kochevar, Thachary Mayer, Trent Schwartz, and Paige Williams.
 Texas A&M University undergraduate students who are Texas Barbecue teaching assistants who helped were Emily Brite, Jack Detten, Luis Erazo, Kenzy Hoffmann, Mason Holmes, Addie Rankin, and Ryanne Young.
 Additional help was provided by Thomas Larriviere and College Station High School student Nathan Kerth.
 Thanks to all of the people who helped make Barbecue Summer Camp successful.